fusiondirectory/fusiondirectory-dev-manual/source/pluginsystem/start.rst

     // we want it activated on all objects var $displayHeader = FALSE;

-    // Here we indicate which LDAP classes our plugin is using. var $objectclasses = array('demoPlugin');

     // We need this function that returns some information about the plugin static function plInfo ()
     {